Job Search as an Immigrant: Overcoming the "U.S. Experience" Barrier

 Key Takeaways

-• "U.S. experience" often means understanding American work culture and communication norms, not just physical location
+• "U.S. experience" often means cultural fit and communication style, not just location

-• Target companies with diverse workforces and international operations who value global experience
+• Target tech companies and multinationals who value diverse backgrounds

-• Network extensively as 70% of jobs are filled through referrals and connections, not applications
+• Network extensively as 70% of jobs come through referrals

-• Consider contract or consulting roles as entry points that lead to full-time positions
+• Consider contract roles as entry points to full-time positions

-• Your first U.S. role may be below your experience level but opens doors for rapid advancement
+• First U.S. role may be below experience level but enables rapid advancement

 Key Takeaways

-• "U.S. experience" often means understanding American work culture and communication norms, not just physical location
+• "U.S. experience" often means cultural fit and communication style, not just location

-• Target companies with diverse workforces and international operations who value global experience
+• Target tech companies and multinationals who value diverse backgrounds

-• Network extensively as 70% of jobs are filled through referrals and connections, not applications
+• Network extensively as 70% of jobs come through referrals

-• Consider contract or consulting roles as entry points that lead to full-time positions
+• Consider contract roles as entry points to full-time positions

-• Your first U.S. role may be below your experience level but opens doors for rapid advancement
+• First U.S. role may be below experience level but enables rapid advancement

 Table of Content